maningreen/csnake/README.md

 # snake
 snake written in c
-one thing though, its not complete. currently its missing death, apple (or whatever you call it) collection, and a win condition. thats all and i'm working on it
+one thing though, its not complete. currently i'm just missing the apple moving to a random spot, should finish that in a minute or two. thats all and i'm working on it